derek-batt/sandwich-club-master/README.md

 - Designed an activity layout
 - Populated all fields in the layout accordingly

-## How I Completed this Project
+## How This Project was Completed
+To complete this project, I
-Designed the layout for the detail activity so the different elements display in a sensible way.
-Implemented the JSON parsing in JsonUtils so it produced a Sandwich Object that can be used to populate the UI that I designed.
+- Designed the layout for the detail activity so the different elements display in a sensible way
+- Implemented the JSON parsing in JsonUtils so it produced a Sandwich Object that can be used to populate the UI that I designed.